EdwinTSalcedo/CUBITAL/README.md

 <a id="motivation"></a>
 ### Motivation
 Assessing vein condition and visibility is crucial before obtaining intravenous access in the antecubital fossa, a common site for blood draws and intravenous therapy.
-However, medical practitioners often struggle with patients who have less visible veins due to factors such as fluid retention, age, obesity, dark skin tone, or diabetes.
+However, medical practitioners often struggle with patients who have less visible veins due to factors such as fluid retention, age, obesity, darker skin tones, or diabetes.
 Current research explores the use of near-infrared (NIR) imaging and deep learning (DL) for forearm vein segmentation, achieving high precision.
-However, a research gap remains in recognising veins specifically in the antecubital fossa.
+However, a research gap remains in the recognition of veins, specifically in the antecubital fossa.
 Additionally, most studies rely on stationary computers, limiting portability for medical personnel during venipuncture procedures.
 To address these challenges, we propose a portable vein finder for the antecubital fossa based on the Raspberry Pi 4B.

 <a id="cvsystem"></a>
 ### Computer vision system